 If you’ve ever played an interactive game on Facebook or elsewhere on the web, you’ve used Java.
 This language allows programmers to create interactive content scripts that run equally on any browser and any computer.

-Although the web is filled with exhortations that these languages are easy to learn, you’re far better off concentrating on your online marketing and hiring an experienced programmer to code any of these!
+Although the web is filled with exhortations that these languages are easy to learn, you’re far better off concentrating on your online marketing and hiring an experienced programmer who can take a coding test.

 Are you ready for a smarter way to engage with your customers?